 The American Heart Association’s My Life Check® assessment is also integrated with Heart360.
 By answering simple questions in the My Life Check Assessment, you can find out more about your heart health and learn about the simple steps you can take to improve it.

-Get started on your road to better heart health!
-Create a Heart360 account today!
+Get started on your road to better heart health today!